omarrwd/AI-Agents-Projects/README.md

 ## 🌟 Introduction

 Welcome to my journey of creating 10 simple projects for AI agents using free tools!
-(I will try to use free tools as much as possible) each project designed to solve specific problems.
+(I will try to use free tools as much as possible) each project designed to solve specific problem.

 ### 📋 Projects Goals